 Cutting-Edge Technology for Cardiac CTA or Diagnostic CT Angiography (CTA)

-Froedtert & the Medical College of Wisconsin are leading the way in next-generation CT angiography imaging technology with the 64-Slice LightSpeed Volume Computed Tomography (VCT) Scanner.
-Froedtert & the Medical College of Wisconsin perform diagnostic angiography almost exclusively with the VCT scanner.
+We are leading the way in next-generation CT angiography imaging technology with the 64-Slice LightSpeed Volume Computed Tomography (VCT) Scanner.
+Almost all of our diagnostic angiography is performed with the VCT scanner.
 Because we were the first in the world (2004) to use this revolutionary scanner to detect coronary artery disease (CAD), we have the longest experience with the VCT.

 What are CTA and Cardiac CTA?

 A computerized tomography (CT) scan is a type of X-ray that uses a computer to make cross-sectional images of the body.
 CT angiography combines a CT scan with an injection of a special dye to produce pictures of blood vessels and tissues in a part of your body.
 The dye is injected through an intravenous (IV) line started in the arm or hand.
 Cardiac CTA focuses on producing images of the heart’s structure and function, including valves and chambers.

 The LightSpeed Advantage

 The 64-Slice LightSpeed VCT Scanner combines rapid X-ray scanning with multiple CT imaging to produce highly detailed images assembled by a computer.
 VCT images can be used to diagnose common and hard-to-detect conditions in the heart and blood vessels.
 In the Emergency Room, a single scan can be used to assess life-threatening conditions in chest pain, such as clogged arteries or a torn aorta.